 Kanban is a highly visual workflow management method that is popular among Lean teams.
 In fact, 83% of teams practicing Lean use Kanban to visualize and actively manage the creation of products with an emphasis on continual delivery, while not adding more stress to the software development life cycle.
 Like Scrum, Kanban is a process designed to help teams work together more effectively.

 Kanban is based on 3 basic principles:

 Kanban promotes continuous collaboration and encourages active, ongoing learning and improvement by defining the best possible team workflow.

-Extreme Programming (XP), originally described by Kent Beck, has emerged as one of the most popular and controversial Agile methodologies.
-XP is a disciplined approach to delivering high-quality software quickly and continuously.
+Extreme Programming (XP), originally described by Kent Beck, has emerged as one of the most popular and controversial Agile models.
+XP is a disciplined approach for high-quality agile software development, focused on speed and continuous delivery.
 It is intended to improve software quality and responsiveness in the face of changing customer requirements.
 It promotes high customer involvement, rapid feedback loops, continuous testing, continuous planning, and close teamwork to deliver working software at very frequent intervals, typically every 1-3 weeks.